Where this pandemic flu came from — and where it might go

 On the surface

 By longstanding convention, flu viruses are further categorized and named by two proteins they brandish on their outer coats.
-One is hemagglutinin, which latches on to cells and infects them — it’s the way the virus gets its foot in the door.
-The other is neuraminidase, a different surface protein that lets the virus’s progeny escape once it has reproduced.
+One is hemagglutinin, which latches on to cells and infects them — it's the way the virus gets its foot in the door.
+The other is neuraminidase, a different surface protein that lets the virus's progeny escape once it has reproduced.
 Only the initials, H and N, and numbers are used in flu names.
+Scientists have identified 16 varieties of hemagglutinin and nine varieties of neuraminidase, which makes for 144 possible pairs.
 To date, only three combinations — H1N1, H2N2, and H3N2 — have been found on viruses that spread from person to person and therefore are capable of causing human epidemics.
 The virus causing the 2009 pandemic has the H1N1 combination.

 Bird flu takes off

-For the most part, birds and flu viruses coexist.
-The viruses may sometimes cause the birds little harm: they just live quietly, swapping genes and mutating inside the birds’ digestive systems.
+Birds, especially ducks and other waterfowl, are the natural reservoir of the group A flu viruses.
+For the most part, birds and flu coexist, with the viruses causing the birds little harm as they swap genes and mutate inside the birds' digestive systems.

 But occasionally, these bird (or avian) flu viruses change in such a way that they are capable of infecting other species.
-Researchers now believe that the 1918–19 flu epidemic was caused by an avian flu virus that not only jumped from bird to human, but also adapted to the human respiratory tract, enabling easy person-to-person transmission.
+Researchers now believe that the 1918–19 flu epidemic, which by some estimates killed 40 million people around the world, was caused by an avian flu virus that not only jumped from bird to human, but also adapted to the human respiratory tract, enabling easy person-to-person transmission.
 This was the original H1N1 virus and the ancestor of so many others to come.

 Aside from a 20-year hiatus between 1957 and 1977, different versions of human-adapted H1N1 have been circulating in people ever since.
 Subsequent flu pandemics (in 1957 and 1968) have been caused by viruses with genes that were a mixture of those from H1N1 and other bird flu viruses.